Image of car keys and cannabis

 • Hearing an admission of smoking marijuana from the driver of the vehicle

-If you or someone you love was hurt by an intoxicated or impaired driver, our South Carolina car accident attorneys want to help.
-Contact us today for a free consultation.
+If you or someone you love was hurt by an intoxicated or impaired driver, we’re here to help.
+Our South Carolina car accident attorneys will fight to hold impaired drivers accountable for the harm they’ve caused.
+Contact us today for a free consultation or call (888) 324-3100.
+We’re here to help you get the compensation you deserve.

 About the Author